currinjs/CurrinJS/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/angular2-ci.svg)](https://saucelabs.com/u/angular2-ci)
 *Safari (7+), iOS (7+), Edge (14) and IE mobile (11) are tested on [BrowserStack][browserstack].*

-Angular
+Currin
 =========

-Angular is a development platform for building mobile and desktop web applications using Typescript/JavaScript (JS) and other languages.
+Currin is a development platform for building mobile and desktop web applications using Typescript/JavaScript (JS) and other languages.

 ## Quickstart